Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Results

 \section{Results}

-To illustrate scaling of the algorithm, let us pose an example SKA-sized forward imaging problem: The goal is to predict visibilities for the SKA Mid1 layout with 196 dishes, assuming a snapshot length of 29 minutes, dump time of 0.142\,s, a frequency window of 350\,MHz-472.5\,MHz split into 11264 channels, so 2.6 trillion visibilities to produce (or 42.3 TB data at double precision).
-The phase centre was chosen at a declination of 0 with hour angles centered around 0, so around 60 degrees elevation for SKA Mid.
-We will not assume any kind of baseline-dependent averaging, which as as shown in \autoref{fig:layout} leads to a strong concentration of visibilities in the centre.
-For degridding we used a $8\times8\times4$ deconvolution using Sze Tan's kernels, optimised for $x_0=0.375$ (i.e. 25\% image margin) and $x_0=0.1875$ respectively, resulting in $\sim\!\!10^{-5}$ expected degridding accuracy.
-The test image contained 10 on-grid sources with the same intensity, all placed randomly on facet borders to maximise errors as explained in \autoref{sct:errors}.
-To verify correctness, we randomly sampled about 600 million visibilities and compared them against a direct evaluation.
+We investigate scaling properties by posing an SKA-sized `forward' imaging problem: predicting visibilities for the SKA1-Mid layout with 197 dishes, assuming a snapshot duration of 29 minutes, a dump time of 0.142\,s (12288 dumps), a frequency window of 350\,MHz-472.5\,MHz split into 11264 channels, resulting in $2.6 \cdot 10^{12}$ visibilities (or 42.3\,TB data at double precision).
+The $uv$-coverage for such an observation is shown in \autoref{fig:layout}.
+The phase centre was chosen at a declination of 0 with hour angles centred around transit (i.e. 0 hour angle).
+This means around 60 degrees elevation for SKA Mid, which we can compensate for with shear factor $h_v = 0.5936$ (see \autoref{sct:w-snapshots}).
+For the de-gridding we used a $8\times8\times4$ deconvolution using Sze Meng Tan's kernels\,\citep{ye2020optimal}, optimised for $x_0=0.40625$ (i.e. $1\!-\!2\!\times\!0.40625\!=$18.75\% image margin) and $x_0=0.1875$, respectively, resulting in $\sim\!\!10^{-5}$ expected degridding accuracy.
+The test image contained ten on-grid sources with the same intensity, all placed randomly on facet borders to maximise errors, as explained in \autoref{sct:errors}.
+To verify correctness, we randomly sampled about $6 \cdot 10^{8}$ visibilities per run and compared them against a direct evaluation of the measurement equation.

 To make configurations comparable, all tests were conducted with scaled variants of the first configuration from \autoref{tbl:configs}.
-We specifically hold facet count and subgrid size constant, but scale both image and facet size as well as subgrid count.
-This means that our implementation of the algorithm\,\citep{DistributedPredictIO2019} can run in a fixed distributed fashion, in our case across 12 nodes and 61 ranks (1 scheduler, 36 facet workers and 24 subgrid workers).
+We specifically held facet count and subgrid size constant, but scaled both image and facet size as well as subgrid count.
+We configured our implementation\,\citep{DistributedPredictIO2019,Wortmann2023} so it distributed work across 16 nodes and 49 processes (1 scheduler, $4\times4=16$ facet workers and 32 $w$-towers / subgrid workers).
+The tests were run on 16 dual Intel\textregistered{} Xeon\textregistered{} Platinum 8368Q (2 $\times$ 76 cores) with 256\,GiB RAM each.